etc1290/Stembase/log.md

 	# Changed
 	1. Rewrite mntload function to fit new Groups-based database structure -- finished
+	2. Rewrite rename function in new group-based method -- finished
 	# Fixed
 	1. Fix the bug that Group append empty item
 		-- finished
+	2. Fix the bug that duplicate file would miss in rename function -- finished
 ---
 	## 2023.05.17		version 0.6.4.1